Facebook Twitter Sew4Home RSS Feed Follow Me on Pinterest

 2. Sew Block #5 to the upper right corner of Block #2.

-3. Stop your seam ½" from the end.
+3. Stop your seam ½” from the bottom.
 This will help later when you add Block #6.

 4. Sew Block #1 to the top of Block #2/Block#5.